rackerlabs/technical-blog/_posts/2019-08-22-Microsoft-SQL-Server-log-shipping.md

 #### Step 14

-After the final fail over, the current primary ise PRIMEHEAD, HEAD2 is the secondary replica, and HEAD3 is the DR server.
+After the final fail over, the current primary is PRIMEHEAD, HEAD2 is the secondary replica, and HEAD3 is the DR server.
 Because LS backup jobs exist on both the servers (primary and secondary), you need to modify LS backup job on both the PRIMEHEAD and HEAD2 to ensure that it only takes the log backup from